-Enable Lockout Mode to prevent unauthorized or accidental access to front panel controls including OLEDs, HP Encoder and triangle button.
+Enable Lockout Mode to prevent unauthorized or accidental access to front panel controls including OLEDs, Control knob, and triangle button.
 Lockout mode can be enabled locally or via the web app.

-When Lockout mode is enabled, the HP encoder ring LED is backlit green to indicate that the A20-Nexus is still on.
+When Lockout mode is enabled, the Control knob ring LED is backlit green to indicate that the A20-Nexus Go is still on.